PatrickHenson/patrickhenson.github.io/_posts/2018-06-07-uncrustify-configuration.markdown

 ```

-Now it's a simple matter to navigate to my project's direcotry, format, commit, and push.
+Now it's a simple matter to navigate to my project's directory, format, commit, and push.